atomxu10/TimeSeriesProject/README.md

 <p align="center">Figure 1: Decomposition plot (Daily data)</p>

 By observing the image, the trend cannot be clearly described, so the linear regression method is introduced to explore whether there is a trend.
-The linear fitting result is shown in [Figure 18](https://github.com/atomxu10/TimeSeriesProject/blob/main/figure18.png), and the time series data shows a downward trend.
+The linear fitting result is shown in [Figure 18](https://github.com/atomxu10/TimeSeriesProject/blob/main/plot2/figure18.png), and the time series data shows a downward trend.

 The seasonal and non-seasonal data are separated for observation (Figure 2).
-The p-value of ADF test of non-seasonal data [Figure 19](https://github.com/atomxu10/TimeSeriesProject/blob/main/figure19.png) less than 0.05, which can be considered that the non-seasonal data is stationary.
+The p-value of the ADF test of non-seasonal data [Figure 19](https://github.com/atomxu10/TimeSeriesProject/blob/main/plot2/figure19.png) is less than 0.05, which can be considered that the non-seasonal data is stationary.